Coherent structures in nonlocal systems -- functional analytic tools: Nonlocal Center Manifolds in -based Spaces

 \begin{Proof} We start by first conjugating $\T$ with the multiplication operator $v(x) \mapsto \cosh(\eta x)\cdot v(x)$ to obtain an operator on $C^0$ of the form considered in Theorem \ref{indexflow}.
 We note that this theorem refers to operators on complex function spaces, but the corresponding statement for real operators is obtained immediately by restricting to real subspaces.
 By Theorem \ref{indexflow}, the conjugated operator is Fredholm, with index equal to the number of roots of its characteristic equation that cross the imaginary axis, counted with multiplicity.
-This quantity is exactly equal to the number of roots $M$ of $\det(I + \wh{K(i\ell})$, counted with multiplicity, for $\ell \in \R$, so the proposition follows. \end{Proof} We remark that one can directly see how the sum of multiplicities of roots of $d(i\ell)$ on $\ell\in\R$ is finite.
-One first exploits that $\wh{K}$ and thereby $d$ are analytic with locally finite multiplicities, by exponential localization of $K$.
-One then notes that $\wh{K}(i\ell)$ decays as $|\ell|\to\infty$ by regularity of $K$, so that $d$ does not vanish for large $\ell$.
+This quantity is exactly equal to the number of roots $M$ of $\det(I + \wh{K(i\ell}))$, counted with multiplicity, for $\ell \in \R$, so the proposition follows. \end{Proof}